Repetitive Strain Injuries in the Workplace

 - Raynaud’s disease

 Many different factors can contribute to a repetitive stress injury.
-When you perform tasks that are ill-suited to your physical abilities, it may result in excess wear and tear on the muscles and tendons in the affected area.
-For instance, if you work on an assembly line and must stretch across the conveyor belt, over time you may strain the muscles in your arms, back and neck.
+When you perform tasks that are ill-suited to your physical abilities, it can result in excess wear and tear on the muscles and tendons in the affected area.
+For instance, if you work on an assembly line and must stretch across the conveyor belt, over time, you may strain the muscles in your arms, back and neck.

 Other potential causes of an RSI include: